vipin-banka/hunk-catalog/README.md

 * You can design this class as your want.

 #### 5.2 Create Catalog Item mapper class
-Write code to read field/property values from source catalog item and write to Sitecore Commerce Catalog Item.
+In this class write code to read source catalog content and write to Sitecore Commerce Catalog entity.
 ```c#
 namespace Plugin.Hunk.Catalog.Test.CatalogEntityImport
 {